Mattos History, Family Crest & Coats of Arms

 Some of the Mattos family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Mattos Settlers in United States in the 18th Century
+Mattos Settlers in West Indies in the 18th Century

 - Phinelias Mattos, who arrived in Jamaica in 1741

 Contemporary Notables of the name Mattos (post 1700) +